Best Travel Guitar – Small and Amazing

 The guitar’s body is crafted from roasted Padauk, a reddish brown wood that’s similar to rosewood in terms of durability and looks.

 To cater to modern guitarists, the headless neck follows a compound radius profile.
-And to better handle heavy gauge strings and lower tunings, the neck is reinforced by utilizing 5-pc maple/padauk material.
+To better handle heavy gauge strings and lower tunings, the neck is reinforced by utilizing 5-pc maple/padauk material.

-Giving this guitar its voice are two covered humbuckers, designed to cater to modern cleans and high-gain style playing.
+Giving this electric travel guitar its voice are two covered humbuckers, designed to cater to modern cleans and high-gain style playing.

 Specifications: